atmos/ciderapp.org/README.md

 ciderapp.org
 ============

-A web service for sending development recipes to cider app clients.
+A web service for sending development recipes to the cider client.

 Developing
 ==========